polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Explanation

 The approach proposed below was chosen primarly because it minimizes the number of breaking changes, the complexity and takes far less implementation and testing time.
-The proposal is to free up space and introduce a new core index field in the `CandidateDescriptor` primitive and use the UMP queue as output for `CoreIndex` commitment.
+The proposal is to free up space and introduce a core index and a session index field in the `CandidateDescriptor` primitive and use the UMP queue as output for `CoreIndex` commitment.

 ### Reclaiming unused space in the descriptor
 The `CandidateDescriptor` currently includes `collator` and `signature` fields.
 The collator includes a signature on the following descriptor fields: parachain id, relay parent, validation data hash, validation code hash and the PoV hash.

 However, in practice, having a collator signature in the receipt on the relay chain does not provide any benefits as there is no mechanism to punish or reward collators that have provided bad parachain blocks.

-This proposal aims to remove the two fields and all the logic that checks the collator signatures.
-We reclaim the unused space as `reserved` fields and fill it with zeroes, so there is no change in the layout and lenght of the receipt.
-The new primitive binary compatible with the old one.
+This proposal aims to remove the collator signature and all the logic that checks the collator signatures of candidate receupts.
+We use the first 6 bytes to represent the core and session index, and fill the rest with zeroes.
+So, there is no change in the layout and length of the receipt.
+The new primitive is binary compatible with the old one.

 ### Backwards compatibility